tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 __Program logic:__ First, the number of candidate bits is inferred by subtracting from *n* the length of the program definition (a hard-coded constant) and the lengths of the prefix-free encodings of the inputs *n* and *p*.
 It reads in the candidate bits as a binary number, and stores that number as *candidate*.
 The special case where *candidate = 0* is checked, and immediately halts if so.
 It then iterates through each of the *2<sup>n+1</sup>* strings of length *n+1*, emulating them as *L*-programs in parallel.
 Whenever one of the programs halts with total size *n+1* bits (both *L*-expression and read bits), it is added to a tally *halted*.
 If that tally reaches *candidate* multiplied by *2<sup>p</sup>*, then *doesThisManyHalt* halts.

-Recall that halting self-delimiting programs still halt if they have additional bits appended.
-This would lead to counting shorter programs multiple times, when we don't want to count them at all.
+Recall that halting prefix-free programs still halt if they have additional bits appended, and for Chaitin-universal languages we cannot tell how many bits are read without running the *L*-expression.
+If we're not careful, this would lead to counting shorter programs *and* all extensions of such programs, breaking the prefix-free requirement.
 So, the *L*-program emulator in *doesThisManyHalt* must track how often *read_bit* is called, so that only those that halt with a total size of *n+1* bits are added to the tally.
 Similarly, if a program tries to call *read_bit* enough times that its total length would exceed *n+1* bits, the emulator should treat that as a non-halting program.
 These features of the *L*-program emulator are part of the program definition of *doesThisManyHalt*, adding *O(1)* to the total length of *doesThisManyHalt* and its inputs.

 __Estimating H<sub>n+1</sub>:__ Suppose we know *BB(n)*.
 Because *doesThisManyHalt* plus its inputs are a length *n* *L*-program, we can evaluate whether it halts.
 This can be used in a test to estimate *H<sub>n+1</sub>* given *BB(n)*:
 - Start with *candidate = 0* and *p = 0*.